Professional edition active

 Testing for secondary causes of nephrotic syndrome

 The role of testing for secondary causes of nephrotic syndrome (see table Causes of Nephrotic Syndrome) is controversial because yield may be low.
-Tests are best done as indicated by clinical context.
+Tests are best performed as indicated by clinical context.
 Tests may include the following:

 Test results may alter management and preclude the need for biopsy.
 For example, demonstration of cryoglobulins suggests mixed cryoglobulinemia (eg, from chronic inflammatory disorders such as systemic lupus erythematosus, Sjögren syndrome, or hepatitis C virus infection), and demonstration of a monoclonal protein on serum or urine protein electrophoresis suggests a monoclonal gammopathy (eg, multiple myeloma), especially in patients > 50 years who have anemia.